Table of Contents

 Choose a ‘wide’ theme with a minimum “footer” and “header” parts, low-contrast fonts, etc.

 Of course, a sort of “foundation” gallery or portfolio plugin is a need.
 There are lots of options offered by different plugins like Jetpack Portfolios or NextGEN plugins.
-It will be a time saving if the theme already includes any of the quality portfolio and gallery plugins you’ll be building your photography website with.
+It will be time-saving if the theme already includes any of the quality portfolio and gallery plugins you’ll be building your photography website with.

-There is no any design toy that may express your authenticity better than your own photos.
-Moreover, the modern look is guaranteed when the photos in the spotlight.
+There is no design toy that may express your authenticity better than your own photos.
+Moreover, the modern look is guaranteed when the photos are in the spotlight.

 So, go with simplicity and minimalism, with a lot of space for your showcasing your talent.